Detection of a small shift in a broad distribution: Cumulative distribution functions (CDF)

 Shifted by $\delta t$ the empirical CDF are

 For the data sets of random times used in the previous section $F_k(t)$, $E_k(t)$ and $S_k(t)$ with $\delta t=-57.8\,$ns are displayed in Fig.~\ref{fig_c8d1}.
 The scale on the right ordinates gives the usual probability definition for which a CDF is in the range $[0,1]$, while the scale on the left ordinates is chosen to count the number of included data points.
-Fig.~\ref{fig_c8d1} should be compared with Fig.~\ref{fig_c8d3}, which features a statistical fluctuation of the average time by $-59.6\,$ns.
-While the $-57.8\,$ns shift is clearly visible for all four cases in Fig.~\ref{fig_c8d1}, there is no similar signal in three of the four cases depicted in Fig.~\ref{fig_c8d3}.
-In the figures on the right side $F_k(t)=1$ is only slowly approached, because in our approximation of the PD there are still small contributions from the region starting between $15\,000\,$ns and $20\,000\,$ns (about 30 events for model~2 for which the effect is larger than for model~1).
-These events do not spoil the over-all picture, so that the accuracy of a PD in this region does not really matter.
+Fig.~\ref{fig_c8d1} should be compared with Fig.~\ref{fig_c8d3}, which features the statistical fluctuation (\ref{delta3a}), (\ref{delta3b}) of the average time by $-59.6\,$ns.
+While the $-57.8\,$ns shift is clearly visible for all four cases of Fig.~\ref{fig_c8d1}, there is ony in one case a similar signal in Fig.~\ref{fig_c8d3}.

+In the figures on the right side $F_k(t)=1$ is only slowly approached, because in the PD there are small contributions from the region starting between $15\,000\,$ns and $20\,000\,$ns (about 30 events for model~2 for which the effect is larger than for model~1).
+This does not spoil the over-all picture, so that the accuracy of the PD in this region does not really matter.

 Visually, shift and statistical fluctuation behave already differently, though not always.
 The task is now to develop quantitative criteria, which are in this section based on the binomial distribution.
 Defining